luvsansharav/loya-altangerel-resume/README.md

 ## EDUCATION

-- **Master of Science in Computer Science**
+- **Master of Science in Computer Science - 2018**
-  - Maharishi University of Management, IA, USA - 2018
+  - Maharishi University of Management, IA, USA

-- **Bachelor of Computer Science in Software Engineering**
+- **Bachelor of Computer Science in Software Engineering - 2011**
   - Mongolian University of Science and Technology, UB, Mongolia - 2011